-For decades, jingles were the backbone of advertising.
-Catchy, original tunes like “I’m Lovin’ It” or “Like a Good Neighbor, State Farm Is There” became cultural touchstones, embedding brands into everyday life.
-But in recent years, jingles have largely disappeared from mainstream advertising.
-Instead, brands are turning to licensed pop songs—tracks already familiar to audiences—to create emotional resonance and instant recognition.
+For decades, jingles were the undeniable backbone of advertising.
+These catchy, custom-composed tunes like “I’m Lovin’ It” or “Like a Good Neighbor, State Farm Is There” became cultural touchstones, embedding brand names and slogans into the very rhythm of everyday life through relentless repetition.
+But tune into any major ad break today, and a distinct shift is audible.
+The original jingle has largely vanished from mainstream, big-budget campaigns.
+In its place, brands are leveraging the instant emotional resonance of licensed pop songs—tracks already steeped in memory and meaning for their audience.

-This article explores why modern ads prefer licensed pop songs over original jingles, the psychology behind the shift, iconic examples, and what this means for the future of advertising.
-You’ll also find YouTube links to campaigns that illustrate this transformation.
+This article explores the seismic shift in advertising's soundtrack, analyzing why modern brands overwhelmingly prefer familiar hits over original ditties, the psychology driving this change, iconic campaigns that defined the trend, and what this evolution means for the future of marketing.
+You’ll also find direct YouTube links to the pivotal campaigns that illustrate this transformation.

 YouTube Link: